1 Introduction to N2W

 Frequency of backups

-Number of backup generations to maintain
+Number of backup generations to maintain, duration of retention, and lock application

 Whether to copy the backup data to other AWS regions, etc.